 Customer Lifetime Value (CLV) represents the total value a customer brings to a company over their entire relationship.
 It considers revenue generated from repeat purchases, upsells, cross-sells, and referrals.

-By tracking CLV, businesses can see the financial impact of their CX efforts and make informed decisions on resource allocation.
-Better understanding CLV also empowers organizations to prioritize high-value customers and build mutually beneficial relationships.
+By tracking and calculating CLV, businesses can see the financial impact of their CX efforts and make informed decisions on resource allocation.
+Better understanding CLV also empowers organizations to be more proactive in prioritizing high-value customers and building mutually beneficial relationships.

 Tracking CLV can also help to emphasize the importance of a robust customer retention strategy to the senior leadership team.